martenframework/marten/docs/docs/development/reference/settings.md

 A boolean indicating whether templates should be kept in a memory cache upon being loaded and parsed.
 This setting should likely be set to `false` in development environments (where changes to templates are frequent) and set to `true` in production environments (in order to avoid loading and parsing the same templates multiple times).

+### `context_producers`

+Default: `[] of Marten::Template::ContextProducer.class`

+An array of context producer classes.
+Context producers are helpers that ensure that common variables are automatically inserted in the template context whenever a template is rendered.
+See [Using context producers](../../templates/introduction#using-context-producers) to learn more about this capability.

 ### `dirs`

 Default: `[] of String`